purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 }
 ```

-So it's possible to choose different models for a single block depending on its properties.
+It's possible to choose different models for a single block depending on its properties.
 Some blocks, like `grindstone`, have more complicated blockstate information, indicating that it's possible to use combinations of properties as keys:

 ```json
 {